35 Landing Page Inspirations to Copy for E-commerce [UPDATED 2020]

 23. Warby Parker

 Cons: Warby Parker has a “buy a pair, give a pair” business model that could lead to more sales, but you’d never know it from looking at their page.
-Potential customers only learn this if they do some digging.
+You may only learn this if you do some digging.

 24. Smile Squared